-If a debt security is issued as a registered global debt security, only the depositary - e.g., DTC, Euroclear, Clearstream and CDS, each as defined below under "-Ownership and Book-Entry Issuance" - will be entitled to transfer and exchange the debt security as described in this subsection because the depositary will be the sole registered holder of the debt security and is referred to below as the "holder".
+If a debt security is issued as a registered global debt security, only the depositary-e.g., DTC, Euroclear, Clearstream and CDS, each as defined under "Ownership and Book-Entry Issuance" in this prospectus-will be entitled to transfer and exchange the debt security as described in this subsection because the depositary will be the sole registered holder of the debt security and is referred to below as the "holder".
 Those who own beneficial interests in a global security do so through participants in the depositary's securities clearance system, and the rights of these indirect owners will be governed by the applicable procedures of the depositary and its participants.
-We describe book-entry procedures below under "-Ownership and Book-Entry Issuance".
+We describe book-entry procedures under "Ownership and Book-Entry Issuance" in this prospectus.